Skip to main content

 *Administrative staffs, head of department, etc.

 The key figures represent a snapshot, as there is a constant flow of people joining and leaving.
-Updatede June 18, 2025.
+Updated June 2026.

-Bar chart illustrating the development of PhD students at IRS from 2010 to 2024.
-The chart includes data on new enrollments, awarded PhD degrees, and withdrawals without a degree.
-New enrollments peak at 42 in 2024, while awarded degrees also reach a high of 35 in 2024.
-Withdrawals without a degree fluctuate over the years, reaching 4 in 2024.
+Bar chart illustrating the development of PhD students at IRS from 2010 to 2024, including annual numbers of new enrollments, awarded PhD degrees, and withdrawals without degree.

 Last Updated 27.07.2024